 Annuities grow tax-deferred, meaning taxes are deferred until you withdraw money or start receiving payments.
 Withdrawals from annuities purchased with pre-tax funds are taxed as income, while taxes are only owed on the gains for annuities purchased with post-tax dollars.
+Therefore, understanding annuity taxation is vital to develop a successful for financial strategy.

 Want to learn more about annuities and retirement strategy?
 Plan your retirement with Paradigm Life.